 In coordination with the DSS (Disability Support Services) office, reasonable accommodations will be provided for eligible students with disabilities.
 If you do not yet have an accommodation letter, please contact the DSS office at (408) 864-8753 (voice) or (408) 864-8758 (TTY).
 If you are a DSS student, please scan and email me your accommodation letter within the first two weeks of the quarter, even if think you might not need to use the accommodations, so we can be prepared if the need arises.
-If you are also an on-campus student, the DSS office is located in the Registration and Student Services building, and their email address is dss@deanza.edu.
+DSS's email address is <a href="mailto:dssauge-desagge-d